upjs/facile-validator/README.md

 ### digits

-The input value must be a number with the given length.
+The field under validation must be a number with the given length.

 ```html
 <input data-rules="digits:10" />